 Do you like watching your favorite holiday movies on the big screen?
 Then go to Asheville Brewing or check out the Regal Biltmore.
 Or, if you’ve got the kids in tow, Asheville Parks and Recreation organizes fun family-friendly Christmas events, including a breakfast with Santa!

 Finally, stay tuned to Rabbit Rabbit‘s events because they’ve hosted the awesome Annual Winter Tree Carnival during the past years.
 Also, pay attention to the Winter Wonder Walk, a new event that looks fun!

-12. Take the Theatrical Appalachian Christmas Carol Tour at the Vance Birthplace
+12. Theatrical Appalachian Christmas Carol Tour

 The Vance Birthplace in Weaverville is where the NC Governor and enslaver Zebulon B. Vance was born.
 The Vance Birthplace State Historic Site and the American Myth Center have partnered to create “an evening of historical drama and discussion on the interpretation of the plantation and race in Western North Carolina.”

 The Appalachian Christmas Carol uses toy and shadow theater to take the audience on an eye-opening journey through the site.
 The finish point is a 1790 slave dwelling.
 The purpose is to spark “a conversation around empathy, the complexity of Zebulon Vance, and to highlight the lives of the enslaved people that lived there.”

 This is one of the most unique experiences to have in Asheville during the holidays.
 You have to buy tickets, and the tours run every 30 minutes.